cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/traces/google/MachineDataAbstract.rst

 getMachineId
 ^^^^^^^^^^^^

-.. java:method:: public int getMachineId()
+.. java:method:: public long getMachineId()
    :outertype: MachineDataAbstract

    Gets the machineID that indicates the machine onto which the task was scheduled.
 If the field is empty, -1 is returned instead.